sergey-dryabzhinsky/dedupsqlfs/README.md

  * Delayed writes for blocks (hashing and compression too).
  * Use "stream"-like writes and read of data blocks, don't store complete files in memory.
  * Cached filesystem tree nodes, inodes and data blocks.
+ * Many hashing methods: md5, sha1, and other that supported by `hashlib` module.
  * Many compression methods: zlib, bzip2, lzma, lzo, lz4, quicklz, zstd, snappy.
  * Support for data storage in localy started MySQL server.
+ * Hashes can be rehashed by `do` command.
+ * Data block can be recompressed by `do` command.

 ### Limitations